buetow/puppet-modules/jail/README.md

       }
     }

-This ensures that a jail 'kfreebsd' is present (inlcuding zfs mountpoint (every jail owns its own zfs mountpoint) and debootstrap) and that a jail 'foo' is absent (zfs mountpoint destroyed, all configs removed).
+This ensures that a jail 'kfreebsd' and 'makemake' is present (inlcuding zfs mountpoint (every jail owns its own zfs mountpoint) and debootstrap) and that a jail 'foo' is absent (zfs mountpoint destroyed, all configs removed).

 Afterwards all you have to do is:

     service jail start kfreebsd
-    jexec kfreebsd /bin/bash
+    jexec kfreebsd bash

+or for the other (FreeBSD) jail:

+    service jail start makemake
+    jexec makemake tcsh

 :-)